 Instead of estimating the frames per second, I used the most scientific method available to me – capturing the video with a DVD recorder (to get these screenshots), opening it in an editing program, and counting the unique frames displayed in a 1-second section of video.
 The result was an average of 10-12 FPS.
 About 16 FPS is the absolute minimum for the human eye to see seamless motion.
 10 FPS approaches the quality of a flipbook.

 The result is that the video looks visibly choppy.
-Scenery doesn’t fly by in a thrilling sense of speed, rather, it jumps to closer positions like the TV girl from The Ring.
-Most of it is tolerable, but once you hit the 100MPH mark, all bets are off.
+Scenery doesn’t fly by in a thrilling sense of speed, rather, it jumps to closer positions.
+Most of it can be tolerated, but once you hit the 100MPH mark, all bets are off.
 Especially if you come to a turn with other racers around – one second you’ll be hitting the turn, the next instant you’ll be flipping off the wall on the other side.
-Manipulation of your camera view can help this somewhat (the widest view actually helps the most) and I suppose it is something that you can adjust to with time.
+Manipulation of your camera view can help this somewhat (oddly enough, the widest view helps the most) and I suppose it is something that you can adjust to with time.
 I personally found it very difficult to sit through.
 I also made the mistake of trying the first playthrough sitting directly in front of a 56″ DLP – I played until I was pretty confident I was about to yack all over the Jag.

 That sense of pure speed is pretty crucial to a racing game, and really, anything less isn’t going to cut it.
 I would say Checkered Flag is right at that threshold of “barely acceptable.”
 The story goes that the code shoddily relies too much on the familiar Motorola 68k (requiring it to run significantly more code than the Jaguar’s actual graphics chips), and as such makes an example of the Jaguar likely hobbled by technical issues, not necessarily lack of capability.
 But whatever the reason, while CF is not unplayable, it isn’t desirable either, and certainly not an example of wild, wind-in-your-face excitement.
 That the Genesis port of Virtua Racing looks roughly comparable, and sports a framerate that blows this attempt away (though it required an extra chip and higher price to do so), only acted as additional egg on Atari’s face.